View Document Text

 We provide Pension Consulting Services either separately or in combination with our other offerings.

-While our primary clients for these services will be pension, profit sharing and 401(k) plans, we also
+Our primary clients for these services are pension, profit sharing and 401(k) plans; however, we may

-offer these services, where appropriate, to corporations, individuals and trusts, estates, and charitable
+also offer these services, where appropriate, to corporations, individuals and trusts, estates, and

-organizations.
-Pension Consulting Services are comprised of four distinct services.
-Clients may choose
+charitable organizations.
+Our Pension Consulting Services generally consist of four components.

-to engage any or all of these services.
+Clients may engage us for any or all of these services.

 Investment Policy Statement (IPS) Preparation